OpenGenus/falcon/README.md

 ```
 If you want to have output in json format, then you need to use ```openfalcon --search="greedy algorithms" --results=3 --output=json``` command.

 - **output(Optional)** : Format of output should be entered here.
-If "json" will be entered then simple output along with json format output will be printed on the console.
+If "json" will be entered then json format output will be printed on the console.

 A json output will include the search term, number of results, search results and time taken for searching the results.